 “Hydra gave Cohen the life he craved…”

+Leonard Cohen, Hydra’s most famous son, would have been 86 this week.
 Hydra also gave Leonard Cohen the love of his life, Marianne Ihlen, a Norwegian beauty who inspired two of his famous songs, “Bird on the Wire” and “So long, Marianne”.
-This beautiful extract from an article written by David Remnick in the New Yorker – one of the last substantial profiles published before his death last week aged 82 – talks about the island’s profound influence on one of the finest songwriters of the last century.
+This beautiful extract from an article written by David Remnick in the New Yorker – one of the last substantial profiles published before his death – talks about the island’s profound influence on one of the finest songwriters of the last century.

 “Cohen was growing weary of London’s rising damp and its gray skies.
 An English dentist had just yanked one of his wisdom teeth.
 After weeks of cold and rain, he wandered into a bank and asked the teller about his deep suntan.
 The teller said that he had just returned from a trip to Greece.
 Cohen bought an airline ticket.

 Not long afterward, he alighted in Athens, visited the Acropolis, made his way to the port of Piraeus, boarded a ferry, and disembarked at the island of Hydra.
 With the chill barely out of his bones, Cohen took in the horseshoe-shaped harbor and the people drinking cold glasses of retsina and eating grilled fish in the cafés by the water; he looked up at the pines and the cypress trees and the whitewashed houses that crept up the hillsides.

 There was something mythical and primitive about Hydra.
 Cars were forbidden.
 Mules humped water up the long stairways to the houses.
 There was only intermittent electricity.
 Cohen rented a place for fourteen dollars a month.
 Eventually, he bought a whitewashed house of his own, for fifteen hundred dollars, thanks to an inheritance from his grandmother.